sheymanidze/Professional-Portfolio/README.md

 ## Next steps

 * Websites will be constantly updated with new and most valuable work experienece;
-* JS will be incorporated after learning more about the languages;
 * Possible layout adjustment.